oVirt/ovirt-site/source/db-issues/dbstructure.html.md

 ### What is done in the post-upgrade step?

+       Modifications that are using views/stored procedures
+       Example:
+         Object column white list

 ### how does the upgrade scri[pt works

 ### How do I upgrade db configuration?